 The war and the constant bombings over London turned the caves into a massive air raid shelter within easy reach from London and its main suburbs.

-The Haunted History of Chislehurst Caves
+The Ghosts of Chislehurst Caves

 Deep within the caves there is a haunted pool.
 The ghost of a lady in a white dress is said to be seen floating across the water and it is thought that this lady was murdered by her husband within the caves.